PCT Patent Drawing Requirements 2026: International Filing Guide

 The smarter approach is to treat PCT drawing quality as the baseline that everything else builds on.

-If you are mapping multiple jurisdictions at once, use the Patent Drawing Requirements by Office hub as your starting point.
+If you are mapping multiple jurisdictions at once, use the Patent Drawing Requirements by Office guide as your starting point.

 Why PCT Figure Quality Has Outsized ROI